Jaguar28/Write-the-perfect-resume-for-developers/README.md

 ![](http://i.imgur.com/igKZog7.png)

-## 😺 About Jaguar28:
+## 😺 About Pops Tech:

-We wrote a [Manifesto](https://medium.com/jaguar28/jaguar28-manifesto-9-points-for-rewriting-the-relation-between-companies-and-tech-professionals-fbd9226a5098) for sharing our vision and our goals; we also managed to have it on [GitHub](https://github.com/Jaguar28/Jaguar28-Manifesto)
+We wrote a [Manifesto](https://medium.com/bluepartners/jaguar28-manifesto-9-points-for-rewriting-the-relation-between-companies-and-tech-professionals-fbd9226a5098) for sharing our vision and our goals; we also managed to have it on [GitHub](https://github.com/Jaguar28/Jaguar28-Manifesto)

 ## 🛠 Feedback: